officialchengyud/ambrosia/README.md

 ## What's next for Ambrosia
 Pantry Management System: Users will be able to add scanned food items to a digital pantry, tracking expiry dates, dietary restrictions, and available ingredients.
 Recipe Recommendations: Based on the user’s pantry, dietary preferences, and expiring items, Ambrosia will suggest AI-generated meal ideas that minimize food waste.
 Enhanced Allergy & Health Warnings: Further improvements to filter analysis, highlighting potential health risks and suggesting better alternatives.
 Community-Driven Enhancements: Allowing users to contribute missing product details and dietary feedback to improve food data accuracy.

+## Credits
+Ambrosia was created within 24 hours by Cheng-Yu, Yash and Anushka for the 2025 HackNYU competition.